Female Entrepreneurship and Family Firms

 Friederike Welter has broad experiences in applied and policy-related research on entrepreneurship and small business, much of it in an international context.
 Her main research interests are related to small business development and entrepreneurial behaviour in different contexts, women´s entrepreneurship and generally SME and entrepreneurship policies.

 For her work on small business and entrepreneurship, she has been honoured as ECSB Fellow (2011), as Wilford L. White Fellow of the International Council of Small Business (ICSB, 2014) and she received the Greif Research Impact Award (2017).

-Susan Marlow is Professor of Entrepreneurship at the University of Nottingham Business School.
+Susan Marlow is Professor of Entrepreneurship at the University of Birmingham.
 She is a holder of the Queen’s Award for Enterprise Promotion, Editor of the International Small Business Journal and Fellow of the Institute for Small Business and Entrepreneurship.

 Her research interests lie in the broad area of entrepreneurship and entrepreneurial behaviour with a particular focus on the influence of gender upon women’s entrepreneurship, high technology business incubation and employment relations.